SoMLabs/imx-meta-somlabs/README.md

 The following system distributions were tested on SoMLabs modules:

-* fsl-imx-fb - distribution without graphical environment
+* fsl-imx-fb - distribution without graphical environment for 6ULL modules
 * fsl-imx-xwayland - distribution with wayland and x11 enabled

 System building may be started by the following commands: